 It's utter sublimation,

-A feat, this heart's control
+A feat, this heart's

 Moment to moment